bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widget-builder.md

 ## Generate a scaffold with `create`

-To jump start widget development, Widget Builder's `create` command creates a child directory, populates it with the blank template files you need to get started, and spins up a development server.
+Jump-start widget development with Widget Builder's `create` command, which creates a child directory, populates it with blank template files, and spins up a development server.
 To use the generator, run the following command:

 ```shell
 widget-builder create [[path-to/]some-widget]